How to Translate PPWP Password Forms with WPML

 Please make sure to select all our provided strings before adding them.

-Then translate a string by searching it under our password-protect-page domain.
+Then translate a string by searching it under our password-protect-page/default domain.

 We’re using 3 different password forms with a similar design, so you might notice that some strings are duplicate.
 You distinguish these strings based on their context, where a string displays.